GuillermoMora03/03-counter-app-vite/README.md

 # React + Vite

-This is a project of a course on udemy called 'React: De cero a experto ( Hooks y MERN )' from Fernando Herrera
+This is a project of a course on udemy called 'React: De cero a experto ( Hooks y MERN )' by Fernando Herrera.

-This is experience for me to know more about this world of react :)
+This is experience for me to know more about this world of react :).